polywrap/documentation/docs/getting-started/polywrap-wrappers.md

 ---
 id: 'polywrap-wrappers'
-title: Polywrap wrappers
+title: Polywrappers
 ---

-## What's inside a Polywrap wrapper?
+## What's inside a polywrapper?

-A Polywrap "wrapper" consists of the following files:
+A Polywrap "polywrapper" consists of the following files:

 - **Query and mutation wasm modules** containing the protocol's business logic functions (e.g. Uniswap's swap functions)
 - **GraphQL** schema to provide types and parameters for the query and mutation functions